My stay at Tintswalo at Waterfall Hotel: Review

 Breakfast was another winner looking something like this:

-There is unlimited wifi connection included in the stay.
+There is unlimited wifi connection included in the stay to listen to some dope African songs.
 This is faultless in the main area, but can get spotty and loose connection the further away you go.

 Tintswalo at Waterfall’s vast lounge and restaurant areas offer a venue for functions and special occasions.
 The hotel offers conference rooms and executive boardrooms for the business traveller.